ishaqBBC/blog/blog/content/blog/2025-04-11-aws-88-s3-buckets-web-hosting.md

 http://bucket-name.s3-website.region.amazonaws.com
 ```
 Notice the difference?
 Some use a dash (-), others use a dot (.) between parts of the URL.
-But don’t worry—you don’t need to memorise this.
+But don’t worry  you don’t need to memorise this.
 AWS will generate it for you.

 **The most common mistake: 403 errors**
 If you visit your new S3 website and see a 403 Forbidden error, here’s what went wrong: